Shippable/docs/sources/platform/tutorial/workflow/shippable-triggers-yml.md

 # Anatomy of shippable.triggers.yml

+## Deprecation Note
+This file has been deprecated.
+Triggers can now be defined in the `resources` section of `shippable.yml`.
+See [anatomy of shippable.yml](/platform/tutorial/workflow/shippable-yml/) for more information.

+---

 [Triggers](/platform/workflow/trigger/overview/) are used to manually start a job.
 They are very similar to resources, the only difference being that updating a resource in the YML will not start the dependent job(s), but a updating a trigger will.

 A YML config file `shippable.triggers.yml` is used to define triggers.
 Anatomy of the yml is here: [Anatomy of triggers yml](/platform/tutorial/workflow/shippable-triggers-yml/)